spkdroid/JPA/README.md

 # JPA

-Creating a JPA application with a PostgreSQL database involves several steps, from setting up your project environment to writing entity classes and performing CRUD operations.
-Below is a step-by-step guide to creating a simple JPA application using PostgreSQL.
+Creating a JPA application with a PostgreSQL database.

 ### Step 1: Setup Dependencies Project